-From Figs. 3 and 4, the anomalous $\hat a_V$ and $\hat a_A$ parameters have different CP properties which can be seen in Eqs.
-(11)-(13) or similarly in Eqs.
+As shown in Figs. 3 and 4, the anomalous $\hat a_V$ and $\hat a_A$ parameters have different CP properties which can be seen in Eqs.
+(11)-(13) and in Eqs.
 (23)-(26).
 The contribution of $\hat a_V$ coupling to the total cross-section is proportional to even and odd powers.
-In Fig. 3, there are small intervals around $\hat a_V$ in which the cross-section that includes new physics is smaller than the SM cross-section.
+In Fig. 3, there are small intervals around $\hat a_V$ in which the cross-section that includes new physics is smaller than the SM cross-section (from Eqs.
+(23) and (25), terms depending on $\hat a_V$ give purely the contribution BSM, and those which do not dependent on $\hat a_V$ give the SM cross-section).
 For this reason, the $\hat a_V$ coupling has a partially destructive effect on the total cross-section.
-Furthermore, the total cross-section with respect to the $\hat a_A$ parameter is even power and a nonzero value of this parameter allows a constructive effect on the total cross-section, as shown in Fig. 4.
+Furthermore, in Fig. 4 the total cross-section with respect to the $\hat a_A$ parameter is of even power and a nonzero value of this parameter allows a constructive effect on the total cross-section.

-In order to illustrate the contribution of the two interactions, in Figs. 5 and 6 we show the total cross-sections with respect to $\hat a_V$ and $\hat a_A$ for center-of-mass energies $\sqrt{s}=7.07 TeV$ and $10 TeV$, respectively.
-Obviously, the results are similarly in both the cases.
-In Fig. 6, with increase in $\sqrt{s}$ the value in the total cross-section rapidly increases and reaches its maximum when $\hat a_V(\hat a_A)=1$.
+In order to illustrate the contribution of the two interactions, in Figs. 5 and 6 we give the total cross-sections with respect to $\hat a_V$ and $\hat a_A$ for center-of-mass energies $\sqrt{s}=7.07 TeV$ and $10 TeV$, respectively.
+As expected, the results are similar in both the cases.
+In Fig. 6, with an increase in $\sqrt{s}$, the value in the total cross-section rapidly increases and the maximum is achieved either for $\hat a_V = 1$ and $\hat a_A = 1$, or for $\hat a_V = 1$ and $\hat a_A = -1$.
 Both figures show great sensitivity with respect to the anomalous couplings $\hat a_V$ and $\hat a_A$.